agbld/semantic-search-for-EE5327701/README.md

 - **For TAs:**

   - Make sure the API server is up and running throughout the lab sessions.
-  - Ensure both models (EcomBERT and CKIP BERT) are loaded properly if providing both options.
+  - Ensure both models (Semantic model and CKIP BERT) are loaded properly if providing both options.
   - Provide the pre-computed embeddings to the students.
   - Monitor server performance and handle any issues that arise.